fmzhao/fmzhao.github.io/_posts/2017-01-09-programming-from-the-ground-up.markdown

 Return Address <-- (%esp)
 ```

-Now the function itself has some work to do:
+Now the function itself has some work to do(the callee action while executing):

 First, save the current base pointer register %ebp, by doing `pushl %ebp`;